MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 Use the following steps as recommendations to help you prepare for, implement, and manage Azure Information Protection for your organization.

-> [!NOTE]
-> Looking for scenario-based instruction?
-See [How to guides for common scenarios that use Azure Information Protection](how-to-guides.md)
+Looking for scenario-based instruction?
+See [How-to guides for common scenarios that use Azure Information Protection](how-to-guides.md)

->
-> Looking for the product release roadmap?
+Looking for the product release roadmap?
 See our [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates) section.

 ### Identify your deployment roadmap